A hierarchical reserving model for reported non-life insurance claims: Abstract

 \section{Abstract}

 Traditional non-life reserving models largely neglect the vast amount of information collected over the lifetime of a claim.
-This information includes covariates describing the policy (e.g.~the value of the insured risk), claim cause (e.g.~hail) as well as the detailed claim's history (e.g. settlement, payment, involvement lawyer).
+This information includes covariates describing the policy, claim cause as well as the detailed history collected during a claim's development over time.
 We present the hierarchical reserving model as a modular framework for integrating a claim's history and claim-specific covariates into the development process.
 Hierarchical reserving models decompose the joint likelihood of the development process over time.
-Moreover, they are tailored to the portfolio at hand by adding a layer to the model for each of the registered events (e.g.~settlement, payment).
-Layers are modelled with classical techniques (e.g.~generalized linear models) or machine learning methods (e.g.~gradient boosting machines) and using claim-specific covariates.
-As a result of its flexibility, this framework incorporates many existing reserving models, ranging from aggregate models designed for runoff triangles to individual models using claim-specific covariates.
-This connection allows us to develop a data-driven strategy for choosing between aggregate and individual reserving; an important decision for reserving practitioners that is largely left unexplored in scientific literature.
-We illustrate our method with a case study on a real life insurance data set.
-This case study provides new insights in the covariates driving the development of claims and demonstrates the flexibility and robustness of the hierarchical reserving model over time.
+Moreover, they are tailored to the portfolio at hand by adding a layer to the model for each of the events registered during the development of a claim (e.g.~settlement, payment).
+Layers are modelled with statistical learning (e.g.~generalized linear models) or machine learning methods (e.g.~gradient boosting machines) and use claim-specific covariates.
+As a result of its flexibility, this framework incorporates many existing reserving models, ranging from aggregate models designed for run-off triangles to individual models using claim-specific covariates.
+This connection allows us to develop a data-driven strategy for choosing between aggregate and individual reserving; an important decision for reserving practitioners.
+We illustrate our method with a case study on a real insurance data set and deduce new insights in the covariates driving the development of claims.
+Moreover, we evaluate the method's performance on a large number of simulated portfolios representing several realistic development scenarios and demonstrate the flexibility and robustness of the hierarchical reserving model.

 \paragraph{JEL classification:} G22